grommet/grommet/grommet/src/js/components/Button/README.md

 **fill**

-Whether the button expands to fill all of the available width and height.
+Whether the button expands to fill all of the available width and/or height.

 ```
+horizontal
+vertical
 boolean
 ```